itsdanjc/.com/docs/quickstart.md

 You can clone and install **anywhere on your system**.
 You should use only one installation to manage any number of sites you wish to host.

-!!! warning
+>   [!IMPORTANT]
-    Avoid installing composeit directly into a directory you plan to use as your webroot.
-Doing so may prevent the site from building correctly.
+>   Avoid installing composeit directly into a directory you plan to use as your webroot.
+Doing so may
+>   prevent the site from building correctly.

 ```bash
 $ git clone https://github.com/itsdanjc/composeit.git